 The fixed lens Aires Q Coral 50/2,8 with built in leaf shutter.

-The following PP SLR cameras presented in this period, not listed:
+The following PP SLR cameras were presented in this period, but not for sale:

 -Yashica Pentamatic: Presented in 1959, for sale in 1960.
 In my collection.
 Yashica: 1960-1994